C-Undritz/Boardgame-Bazaar/TESTING.md

 ### Firefox:
 ![Firefox Lighthouse results](assets/readme/firefox_lighthouse.png)

+The lower than expected performance results are partly due to the 3rd party JavaScript sources being placed in the `<head>` of the base.html file; particularly the Stripe.
+However the Stripe documentation does guide users to [place it there](https://stripe.com/docs/payments/quickstart).
+It is suspected that functionality will be unaffected by moving it to the end of the `<body>` element, however there was insufficient time to test this.
+Therefore this will be done and fully tested as part of future development work.

-Brief testing on Safari browser was conducted by using the website on a relatives iPad.
+Brief testing on Safari browser was conducted by using the website on a relatives iPad and iMac.
 The website functioned as expected and no problems observed.

+<div align="right"><a href="#top">Contents Table</a></div>

 ---
 ># **USER STORIES TESTING**